The OAuth resource owner password credentials flow explained.

 Client Authentication

-The client authenticates in the Token part of the flow.
-Client authentication can be done in many ways, the most common being client secret.
-The following authentication mechanisms are supported in Curity:
+The client authenticates as part of the token request.
+There are many ways for a client to authenticate, the most common being client secret.
+The Curity Identity Server supports the following authentication mechanisms for clients:

 • No authentication (public client)